Food Allergies In Babies and Young Children

 - Sore, red and itchy eyes

-In a few cases, foods can cause a severe allergic reaction (anaphylaxis) that can be life-threatening.
+Some foods can cause a severe allergic reaction (anaphylaxis) that can be life-threatening.
 Get medical advice if you think your child is having an allergic reaction to a particular food